plasticware/shallowfried/readme.md

 ---

 Future work:

+Issue: when players join the game, I teleport them to an open factory and have them claim it, but the camera doesn't follow them.
+I've tried setting `Camera.main.transform.position` in a client script, but nothing happens.

 One feature I'd like to add is gating some upgrades behind certain prestige levels (e.g. a type of donut that you have to prestige twice in order to unlock).